 The ascent on La Varella is not very difficult.
 The paths are marked.
-From north a medium hard ferratta comes and towards south the slopes are crumbly, not so steep and in winter also appropriate for tour skiing.
+From the north an easy ferratta comes and towards the south the slopes are crumbly, not so steep and in winter also appropriate for tour skiing.
 But still, the peak is not so very often ascended as for example the most popular Dolomites peaks, which can be overcrowded.

-The other possibility is an approach from Gross Fanes (2150m).
+The other possibility is an approach from Gross Fanes (2150 m).
 This beautiful Alpine meadow can be reached from Rif.
-Pederu over Klein Fanes, from Cortina d'Ampezzo side through Valle di Fanes or from south, from the road on Passo di Valparolla, over Col Locia (2069m).
-From Gross Fanes a path turns towards west, reaches the Cunturines Lake (in summer often dry) and finally the crest between La Varella and Piz dles Cunturines.
-From there you scramble to the peak.
+Pederu over Klein Fanes, from Cortina d'Ampezzo side through Valle di Fanes or from the south, from the road on Passo di Valparolla, over Col Locia (2069 m).
+From Gross Fanes a path turns towards the west, reaches the Cunturines Lake (in summer often dry) and finally the crest between La Varella and Piz dles Cunturines.
+From there you scramble to the summit.

 I'm almost sure that camping is forbidden in wilderness (because of a natural park).
 In valleys there are official camps, but anyway you'll need a car (or bike) to get closer to the mountain.